Wikia/infobox-template-builder/README.md

 `deserilize` takes one argument: a string representation of the data.
 It returns an object containing a new `InfoboxData` instance and a new `InfoboxThemeData` instance.

 ### Events
+This app uses an [EventEmitter](https://github.com/Olical/EventEmitter) library, which can be used for communication between user actions and the core API.
+For more information on the EventEmitter API, see [the docs](https://github.com/Olical/EventEmitter/blob/master/docs/api.md).

 ## Development
 ### Getting Started